DesignPickle/pickle_challenge/README.md

 We’re not expecting a pro graphic designer / front-end css expert (it's awesome if you are though!).
 Keep it simple yet presentable.

+### Rails is overkill for this, can I use something lighter?

+Please use Ruby on Rails as our main product at Design Pickle is built on Rails.